Women in science

 There are regular term-time coffee breaks held for women within the school.
 These informal get-togethers is a chance to chat, exchange experiences and get to know each other.
 Every other week during term-time all female PhD students, postdocs and academic staff in the School of Mathematical Sciences are invited to come along for a break.

-Female postgraduates and female staff meet over tea and cake (which is provided) at 3:30pm every two weeks in the Mathematical Sciences common room with the next meetings taking place on:
+Female postgraduates and female staff meet over tea and cake (which is provided) at 3:30pm every two weeks in the Mathematical Sciences common room.

 These meetings will occasionally be open to our female MSc students and all undergraduates who may be interested in perhaps going to do a PhD.
 This will then be advertised several days before and will be held in another room.